 The 1964 Lark wasn’t looking any more promising despite another Brooks Stevens facelift that made it look rather like a Lancia Fulvia Berlina.
 Studebaker’s automotive division lost over $25 million in 1963.
 Even with the profits from the other divisions, it still added up to a $16.9 million net loss.

 In his place, the board appointed finance VP Byers Burlingame, a former Packard exec.
 Burlingame made a last-ditch attempt to obtain financing for new models, but without success.
-Barely a month after Egbert’s departure, Studebaker shut down production in South Bend.
+Less than a month after Egbert’s departure, Studebaker shut down production in South Bend.

 That might have been the end of the line, but Gordon Grundy, head of Studebaker’s Canadian operation, pointed out that the factory in Hamilton, Ontario, which was Studebaker’s most modern plant, could continue to produce an existing design with a break-even level of only 20,000 units per year.
 Production tooling for the Studebaker Lark was transferred to Hamilton, although the Hawk and Avanti were dropped, as were Studebaker’s trucks.
 Studebaker engines were retained for the rest of the 1964 model year, but after that, the company opted to purchase sixes and V8s from Chevrolet.

-In any case, even the Hamilton factory couldn’t make the Studebaker — no longer called Lark — a viable product.
-Sales for 1965 were 19,435, followed by only 8,947 cars for the 1966 model year.
+Nothing came of those negotiations, and it was now clear that the remaining Studebaker — no longer called Lark — was no longer a viable product.
+Sales for 1965 totaled 19,435, followed by only 8,947 cars for the 1966 model year.
 Production ended in March 1966, although local assembly in some countries (from CKD kits produced in either South Bend or Hamilton) may have continued for a while after that.
 One source suggests that the last Israeli-built Larks, built in the former Kaiser-Eilin plant in Haifa, weren’t completed until 1967.

-Although Studebaker was out of the automobile business, the company survived, becoming Studebaker-Worthington in 1967.
+Although Studebaker was now out of the automobile business for good, the company survived, becoming Studebaker-Worthington in 1967.
 Several of its subsidiaries became very successful, particularly Chemical Compounds, which Andy Granatelli took over late in 1963 and later renamed STP.
 Studebaker’s last corporate remnant was the Studebaker-Worthington Leasing Company, a subsidiary of State Bank of Long Island, which was bought by Main Street Bank of Texas in 2008.